 Franz Marc, would you agree, that divided Germany nevertheless has played an important role in the development of international contemporary art?

 After the war Germany had to start from scratch and to build up a completely new identity, as national pathos was forbidden since then.
 In doing so, Germany could get rid of some cultural burdens, that other nations have to lug around up to the present day.
 The ”Grande Nation” had rested on the laurels of the avant-garde and was falling behind internationally.
 In Great Britain it hadn’t arrived yet.
 And New York owes its rise the exiled artists, who had come from Europe.

 And how do you explain, that especially artists from East Germany could play such an important role in the West German art market?

-Artists who had been declared persona non grata in the GDR and had made it to the West had a political bonus right from the beginning.
-If someone regarded as dissident had got artistic talent or not, wasn’t important in the West.
-As long as he was good for serving as a tool in the class struggle, in order to demonstrate how intellectually limited the comrades at the other side were.
-To have a GDR period of life mentioned in the resume was the best that could happen to an artist in the West.
+Artists, who had been declared persona non grata in the GDR and had made it to the West, had a political bonus right from the beginning.
+If someone regarded as dissident had got artistic talent ot not, wasn’t important in the West.
+As long as he was good for serving as tool in the class struggle, in order to demonstrate how intellectually limited the comrades at the other side were.
+To have a GDR period of life mentioned in the resume was the best, that could happen to an artist in the West.

 And how did the situation of contemporary art look in the GDR?